-How IC Is Diagnosed
+How IC Is Diagnosed?

-There is no test than can definitively determine whether interstitial cystitis is or is not present.
+No test can definitively determine whether interstitial cystitis is or is not present.
 Dr. Williams will determine whether the patient’s symptoms are consistent with IC, and will then order routine examinations to ensure that other health issues are not causing these symptoms.
 A physical and neurological evaluation may also be performed.
 The physical exam will consist of an assessment of the abdomen and organs in the pelvic area.
 The neurological exam will be performed to rule out any potential mental health or anxiety disorders that could be causing the patient’s symptoms.

-Treatment Options in Tyler, TX
+IC Treatment Options in Tyler, TX

 Symptoms can take weeks or even months to improve and the issue may never be completely cured.
 The treatment of interstitial cystitis will begin with minimally invasive measures and escalate progressively if symptoms are not improving:

-First Phase: Home & Lifestyle Treatment
+Home & Lifestyle Treatment

 If lifestyle changes are unable to control the patient’s symptoms, medications to calm the bladder may be prescribed.
-These medications can be taken orally, or can be placed into the bladder directly through a catheter.
+These medications can be taken orally or can be placed into the bladder directly through a catheter.

 Injecting small amounts of Botox can help to paralyze the bladder muscles that are inflicting any pain, and can also alleviate symptoms.

-Schedule a Consultation in Tyler, TX
+Schedule an Appointment for Interstitial Cystitis Treatment in Tyler, TX